Associate Professor of Biology

 Lizethe started working in the Brazelton lab as an undergraduate student, completed her B.S. in 2019, and is now the lab's lead technician and lab manager.
 She has optimized DNA extraction protocols from a wide variety of challenging environmental samples.
 Her interests in the scientific world include Astronomy, Biology, Geology, and Astrobiology.

 Alex worked in the Brazelton lab from 2014 to 2018 as an undergraduate student.
 He played a critical role in several projects, including the construction and maintenance of the lab's computational systems.
 He attended graduate school at the University of Southern California with Cameron Thrash and is currently employed at the Loveland Living Planet Aquarium in Draper, Utah.

-Cody is currently attending graduate school at Utah State University where he will be focusing on tree-ring growth, stable isotopes, and ecophysiology of redwood trees in response to disturbance and climate.
+Cody worked in the Brazelton lab as an undergraduate student from 2015 to 2019, during which time he played a large role in expanding the lab's research areas into soil ecology.
+He is currently attending graduate school at Utah State University where he is focusing on tree-ring growth, stable isotopes, and ecophysiology of redwood trees in response to disturbance and climate.